 These cities were all designed in a similar pattern and were often built as maps of the sky.
 Most Maya cities had a palace for the king or queen, various large step pyramids and temples, and a marketplace.

 Although similar, Maya cities weren't part of a unified empire - each was ruled by its own king or queen and often went to war against each other.
 Despite this, all of the Maya cities had similar beliefs and traditions.

 The Maya created a writing system using symbols or "Glyphs" (similar to that used by the Ancient Egyptians).
 There were more than 700 symbols in the Maya alphabet.
 They wrote on large stone slabs called Steles (a bit like the Rosetta Stone) and in books they made from the bark of trees.

 The Maya studied mathematics and astronomy.
-From their studies they created a complex calendar system that was used by most civilisations in Mesoamerica at the time.
-Their calendar is the most accurate from the ancient world.
+From their studies, they created a complex calendar system that was used by most civilisations in Mesoamerica at the time.
+Their calendar is the most accurate in the ancient world.

 The Maya played one of the earliest forms of competitive sport.
 They had special courts to play a popular ball game where players had to keep the ball off the ground using their hips elbows and knees, but not their hands or feet.